-The Department of Art and Design offers three related majors, 1) Fine Art, 2) Graphic Design, and 3) Interior Design plus the opportunity to become certified to teach art (K-12) by completing additional requirements in the School for Education.
-All three majors share a freshman core curriculum of four courses and a similar capstone course, the Senior Seminar.
-Students seeking double majors in art (for example, Graphic Design and Fine Art) must fulfill two (2) sections or AR 497 Senior Seminar, as capstones for each major.
+The Department of Art and Design offers three related majors, 1) Fine Art, 2) Graphic Design, and 3) Interior Design, plus the opportunity to become certified to teach art (K-12) by completing additional requirements in the School for Education.
+All three majors share a freshman core curriculum of five courses and a similar capstone course, the Senior Seminar.
+Students seeking double majors in art (for example, Graphic Design and Fine Art) must fulfill two (2) sections of AR 497 Senior Seminar, as capstones for each major.

-Within the context of Park University's strong liberal arts tradition, art and design students receive a solid education in the studio disciplines and in the history of art.
+Within the context of Park University's strong liberal arts tradition, Art and Design students receive a solid education in the studio disciplines and in the history of art.
 Internships allow upper level students the opportunity to explore careers in many art and design fields.
 Our spacious main studio, the entire top floor of Alumni Hall, overlooks Parkville, the Missouri River, the Kansas City skyline and the scenic Parkville Daytime Campus Center, and provides year-round landscape subjects.
 Our Sixth Street Studio is a freestanding building that houses the ceramic and fiber studio.
-Two separate studio complexes in Park University's underground Mabee Learning Center house the Graphic Design Studio (with several state-of-the-art Macintosh workstations, digital cameras, scanners, printers and extensive software) and the Interior Design Studios (with several new AutoCAD workstations, drafting room and materials resource lab).
+Two separate studio complexes in Park University's underground Mabee Learning Center house the Graphic Design Studio (with state-of-the-art Macintosh workstations, digital cameras, scanners, printers and extensive software) and the Interior Design Studios (with AutoCAD lab, drafting room and materials resource lab).

-The Campanella Gallery, located in McAfee Memorial Library, offers annual exhibits by professional artists in addition to providing graduating seniors with a professional quality exhibition space for their senior exhibits.
+The Campanella Gallery, located in McAfee Memorial Library, offers a year round cycle of exhibits in all media by professional artists in addition to providing graduating seniors with a professional quality exhibition space for their senior exhibits.
 Workshops and guest speakers, ready access to the exhibitions and programs of the Nelson-Atkins Museum in Kansas City and the Spencer Museum in nearby Lawrence, and the numerous commercial and educational galleries in the Greater Kansas City area add depth and variety to the classroom and the studio experience.